 Riding on the same platform that underpins the popular Camry and numerous other Toyota models, the Sienna certainly isn't fun to drive but its handling is safe, secure and competent.
 Freeway merges and passing maneuvers are easily accomplished thanks to a 3.5-liter V6 that seconds 266 horsepower and 245 lb-ft to the front wheels.
 All-wheel-drive is available as an option.
 A six-speed automatic transmission handles shifting duties, and fuel economy is rated at 18/25 city/highway mpg for the FWD model and 16/23 for the AWD variant.

 Trim Level Breakdown

 The Sienna is offered in L, LE, SE, XLE and Limited trim levels.
 AWD is optional on all trims except the L.

-The value-focused L comes standard with tri-zone climate control, power windows and locks, keyless entry cruise control, a four-speaker AM/FM/CD/SiriusXM stereo system, three 12V power outlets and 17-inch alloy wheels.
+The value-focused L comes standard with tri-zone climate control, a rear-view camera power windows and locks, keyless entry cruise control, a four-speaker AM/FM/CD/SiriusXM stereo system, three 12V power outlets and 17-inch alloy wheels.

-The LE adds a rear backup camera, power sliding rear doors, a power-adjustable driver's seat, tri-zone automatic climate control, two extra speakers for the sound system, AUX and USB input jacks, Bluetooth connectivity, a 3.5-inch multi-information display and 18-inch alloy wheels.
+The LE adds power sliding rear doors, a power-adjustable driver's seat, tri-zone automatic climate control, two extra speakers for the sound system, AUX and USB input jacks, Bluetooth connectivity, a 3.5-inch multi-information display and 18-inch alloy wheels.